TitouanCao/Basic_Shell/README.md

 Can handle any command which executable file is located somewhere in the computer which filepath is located in path variable.

 ### Pipes
 With the character `|` you can combine commands.
 The command on the left side will send its result to the command on the right side.
 There are no limit to the amount of commands you can combine.
-In case a left command has already an output redirection, the redirection has the priority and the next command wont be executed.
+In case a left command has already an output redirection, the **redirection has the priority** and the next command will connect back to the keyboard as input.
+In case a right command has already an input, the redirection still has the priority.

 ### Redirections
 With the character `>` you can set the output for the given command.
-The writing will overwrite the previous content. <br/>
+The writing will overwrite the previous content.<br/>
 With the characters `>>` you can set the output for the given command.
 The writing will append at the end of the previous content. <br/>
-With the caracter `<` you can set the input for the given command.
+With the caracter `<` you can set the input for the given command. <br/>
+When they are multpiples similar redirections the later one has the priority.
+They are no limit to the amount of redirections but only the latest of each type (read/write) will be taken into account.

 ### Background commands
 Commands can be launched in background with the character `&` at the end of the line. <br/>
-A maximum of 5 processes can run in background simultaneously, once this limit reached you cannot launch anymore background commands and must wait a process to terminate. <br/>
+A maximum of 5 (random choice) processes can run in background simultaneously, once this limit reached you cannot launch anymore background commands and must wait a process to terminate. <br/>
 When killing the Shell all background processes will also be killed.

 ___